apache/yetus/asf-site-src/source/documentation/in-progress/precommit-buildtools.md

 * pluginname\_docker\_support

-    - If this build tool requires extra settings on the `docker run` command line, this function should be defined and write those options into a file called `${PATCH_DIR}/buildtool-docker-params.txt`.
+    - If this build tool requires extra settings on the `docker run` command line, this function should be defined and add those options into an array called `${DOCKER_EXTRAARGS[@]}`.
 This is particularly useful for things like mounting volumes for repository caches.

        **WARNING**: Be aware that directories that do not exist MAY be created by root by Docker itself under certain conditions.
 It is HIGHLY recommend that `pluginname_initialize` be used to create the necessary directories prior to be used in the `docker run` command.